dericktrinidad/Real-Time-American-Signlanguage/README.md

 FinalProject_Model_Testing.ipynb was used to test our trained model.
 FinalProject_Handtracking.py is our main project that usues mediapipe library for hand tracking and our trained model for hand gesture classification.

-The Demo folder contains a video demo of the project
+The Demo folder contains a video demo of the project.